LAMPLIGHT FEATHER, INC.

 About Ostriches and Ostrich Farming

-Ostriches are the largest ratite birds an order of flightless birds that includes the Australian emu, the cassowary of New Guinea, the rhea of South America, and the much smaller kiwi of New Zealand.
+Ostriches are the largest ratite birds an order of flightless birds that includes the Australian emu, the cassowary of New Guinea, the rhea (or nandu) of South America, and the much smaller kiwi of New Zealand.
 Some very large ratities like the moa and elephant bird are now extinct.
 Ostriches are native to Africa where the grassy plains are well suited to their speed and height to observe and flee predators.
 Ostrich farming began in South Africa in the early 19th century to feed a growing European demand for their attractive feathers in fashion, millinery, costume, uniform, and fan applications.
 The bird was easily domesticated and found quite easy to raise with incubation and a large acreage for the adults to roam.
 Fortunes were made akin to those of the California gold rush.
 The South African Black is the gold standard of ostrich feather producers having been bred for many generations to produce the finest feathers.

 Over the decades the demand for ostrich feathers has ebbed and flowed.
 There has been a marked decline in the number of productive farms in South Africa, Zimbabwe, and Namibia which produce the bulk of the world's supply.
 Premium feathers are obtained from mature breeding age birds and are harvested harmlessly as molted drab feathers and clipped wing plumes.
 But these feathers have become a neglected and secondary by-product of an industry that is now more interested in the production of meat and leather resulting in fewer birds maturing to the point of premium feather production.
 The result has been an increasing shortage of quality ostrich feathers and plumes and a steady price increase.
 As of 2012 we have watched the price for premium plumes to nearly triple in the past few years resulting in higher prices for boas, fans, and other products that rely on high quality ostrich feathers.